 3. Ensure the indexing status is complete

-This step should give you the green light on whether the search option is working or not or you are dealing with something else.
+This step should give you the green light on whether the search option is working or not or if you are dealing with something else.

 Open MS Outlook and click on the Search box.
 A search tab will appear at the top ribbon.
 Click on the Search tools, and from the drop-down menu, click on the indexing status.